ShayGuedj1/CI-Jenkins/README.md

 # CI-Jenkins
 Welcome to this project.
-This project demonstrates a CI pipeline on the main branch.
+This project demonstrates a CI pipeline on the main branch, and the CI/CD as a seperated branch.
-The CI pipeline
+The CI/CD branch has a staging pipeline and a prod pipeline.

 ## Overview: